RainaVardhan/DS4002-Project-1/README.md

 ## Instructions for reproducing results
 To reproduce the results of this study, follow the steps outlined below:

-1. Open Google Colab: Go to Google Colab and sign in using your Google account.
+1. Navigate to Google Colab and sign in with your Google account.
-2. Clone the repository and open the notebook: Open the DS 4002 Project 1.ipynb notebook, located in the SCRIPTS folder of the DS4002-Project-1 repository.
-To access it, clone the repository by writing the command !git clone https://github.com/RainaVardhan/DS4002-Project-1.git at the start of the script.
-This command will clone the entire repository with the course_data_clean.csv and stopwords copy.txt files.
+2. In the Colab interface, click on File in the top navigation bar, then select Open Notebook.
+3. In the popup titled "Open Notebook," find the left-hand navigation bar and click on the GitHub tab.
+4. In the search bar, enter the username RainaVardhan.
+In the Repository field, select RainaVardhan/DS4002-Project-1.
+5. Open the file located at SCRIPTS/DS_PROJECT_1.ipynb.
-3. Run the notebook: After uploading the notebook and loading the dataset, go to the navigation bar in Colab, click on Runtime, and select Run all to execute all cells.
-This will run the entire analysis pipeline, including data preprocessing, model building, and result generation.
+6. After the file opens, go to Runtime in the menu and select Run all to execute all the cells.
+This will run the entire analysis process, including data preprocessing, model building, and result generation.
-4. Review results: The notebook includes sections for data exploration, preprocessing, model training, and evaluation.
-Pay attention to any outputs, plots, or model performance metrics generated during the execution of the cells.
-For further analysis, you can modify or rerun specific cells to experiment with different models or parameters.
+7. The notebook contains sections for data exploration, preprocessing, model training, and evaluation.
+Review the outputs, plots, and performance metrics generated.
+You can also modify or rerun specific cells to test different models or parameters.
-5. Save the results: Once the notebook finishes running, save the results (plots, metrics, etc.) by downloading them locally or saving them to your Google Drive.
+8. Once the notebook finishes running, save the results (such as plots and metrics) by downloading them locally or saving them to your Google Drive.